apple/ml-stable-diffusion/README.md

 pipeline.loadResources()
 let image = try pipeline.generateImages(prompt: prompt, seed: seed).first
 ```
-On iOS, the `reduceMemory` option should bet set to `true` when constructing `StableDiffusionPipeline`
+On iOS, the `reduceMemory` option should be set to `true` when constructing `StableDiffusionPipeline`

 ### Swift Package Details